pl3onasm/Functional-programming/exams/README.md

 - Open the *-questions.lhs file in your Haskell editor.

 - Write your solutions directly in the file.
-Remember that all code lines must start with > (no space before it).
+Make sure that all code lines start with > (no space before it).

 - Test your code in GHCi by loading the file with `:l *-questions.lhs`.